OrangeShark/OrangeShark.github.io/_src/posts/2014-12-31-hello-world-desklet-tutorial.md

 My reason for creating this tutorial came about when I was creating a desklet for Cinnamon.
-There were barely any guides or tutorials on creating a desklet and finding documention on the libraries available in CJS was difficult.
+There were barely any guides or tutorials on creating a desklet and finding documentation on the libraries available in CJS was difficult.
 The only advice I saw was to read other people's source code and learn from that, while it is a great way to learn, it does not provide enough information.
 So I would like to share what I have learned and where I found it.